Andy Sugden: Storylines

 Katie struggles to look after Sarah and start a stable business.
 Meanwhile, Andy sees Jo is better with Sarah and restarts their affair.
 Andy is about to tell Katie, when she announces that she could be pregnant; this turns out to be a false alarm.
 Andy tells her about his and Jo's affair.
 Katie throws them out but they return, since Andy is the leaseholder; Katie then moves out instead and moves her business to Home Farm.
 Andy and Katie subsequently separate.

 Victoria (now played by Isabel Hodgins) begins looking for answers to the cause of Sarah Sr's death.
 In an attempt to force a confession, she douses the furniture in petrol and demands the truth; Andy confesses but a fire soon ignites.
-In January 2008 he is sentenced to three years imprisonment for manslaughter.
-Andy and Jo marry on 19 February 2008 in prison.
+In January 2008 he is sentenced to three years imprisonment for manslaughter, Andy and Jo marry on 19 February 2008 in prison.
 Jack, Victoria, Daz, and Laurel are their guests and Ashley presides over the service.
 During Andy's incarceration, Debbie gets closer to Sarah and changes her mind about Jo adopting her.
 When Andy is released, he is angry to learn that Debbie has been allowed access and begins lashing out at Jo.
 The abuse continues for months and culminates in Andy getting seriously injured during a confrontation in a barn.
 Andy's family do not believe Jo initially but Daz and Victoria eventually see for themselves.
 After a suicide threat, Diane intervenes and arranges for Andy to get psychiatric treatment.
 Jo eventually leaves after Lee Naylor (Lewis Linford) helps her sell the farm equipment to fund her escape as Jo herself divorces from Andy off-screen in 2009.

-Jack dies and leaves a letter for Diane to read at his funeral, in which he requests that Andy become the head of the family.
+Jack dies from a heart attack in Spain off-screen and leaves a letter for Diane to read at his funeral, in which he requests that Andy become the head of the family.
 Andy refuses at first but agrees after he sees Robert watching from a distance.
 When Robert sees Andy, he tells him that there was nothing for him in Emmerdale and leaves again.